“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 “Tai haole.
 I invite you to my place.”

-“Can you tell where a rug comes from, from the design?
+“Can you tell where a rug comes from?
 I’ve always been curious about that,” said Louisa.

 “Where do the designs come from then?
 I’m actually really ignorant about this.”